input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```
 where we note that we save this new committee to the file `COMMITTEE2`.

 2. Updating the committee hash.
-We will use `trustless-sidechain-gen-signatures` to generate the `ctl-main` command.
+We will use `trustless-sidechain-gen-signatures` to generate the `sidechain-main-cli` command.
 Run the following command
 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- committee-hash \
   `# Sidechain parameters` \